- For Business

 It will also be necessary to consider other provisions which may impact performance; such as events outside either party’s control.
 These are called force majeure provisions.

 Disputes concerning matters of delay may require the input of an expert delay analyst to consider the impact of a delay event.
 Such reports can be expensive.

 Disputes regarding delay and extensions of time are often dealt with by way of adjudication.
-Further information regarding adjudication can be found at [link to article].
+Further information regarding adjudication can be found by clicking HERE.
 It is important that you check your contract as it may dictate the forum for hearing disputes, which may be Court proceedings, adjudication, arbitration or expert evaluation.

 Before any claim concerning delay can be started, a claimant should send a Letter of Claim under the Pre-action Protocol for Construction Disputes.
 This enables both parties to state their case before formal proceedings are commenced.

 Where a construction project is not going to plan, it is advisable to discuss your concerns with your solicitor as early as possible.
 Berry Smith can assist contractors or employers in disputes regarding delayed works, regardless of the size or nature of the project in question.